apsunke/ant332_labguide/workshop/content/start/deployfluent/_index.md

 weight = 23
 +++

 Lets configure Fluentd to output to your Amazon ES domain.
-Copy your Amazon ES endpoint from the 'Configure Kibana' step. **Run** the following command by **modifying the url with your Amazon ES endpoint**
+Copy your Amazon ES endpoint from the 'Configure Kibana' step. **Run** the following command by modifying the `OutputFromNestedESStack` with your endpoint.

 ```
 export URL2=OutputFromNestedESStack